TZstatsADS/fall2022-project2-group4/doc/README.md

  - analysis.ipynb contains pre-processing and anaylsis of NYPD crash data
  - Vehicle_Speed_Analysis.ipynb contains pre-processing and analysis of DOT traffic speed data
  - Vehicle_Volume_Analysis.ipynb contains pre-processing and analysis of MTA traffic volume data
+ - requirements.txt lists the python packages and versions necessary for the project
  - /figs directory contains images used in the Shiny App